MeteorClientPlus/MeteorPlus/README.md

 5. Place the meteor client and meteor plus in your mods folder

     A: Make Commit we welcome anyone who makes a useful contribution to our free open source product

-## For Contributors
-We use local builds of Meteor Client and Baritone from Meteor Client since Meteor Client a hosting can sometimes not be paid on time